Chapter 02 Nairobi, Kenya 2012 – 2017 One Degree Solar

 Shenzhen, prototype review for BrightBox v1 · The factory floor work mattered.
 Walking through QC failures with the engineering team in person changed how the next iteration came out.

-In parallel, we sold roughly 20,000 single-light solar lanterns through the same distribution network — not novel as a product, but useful for reaching customers at lower price points and as a gateway to BrightBox upgrades.
-The total deployment across both products served as our distribution proof point with Coca-Cola and Schneider.
+Alongside BrightBox, we sold roughly 20,000 single-light solar lanterns through the same distribution.
+Not novel as a product, but useful for reaching customers at lower price points and as a gateway to BrightBox upgrades.
+Total deployment across both products is what got Coca-Cola and Schneider to take us seriously.

 Group of villagers, mostly women in colorful headscarves, gathered around a young man holding an orange BrightBox while a woman in red explains the product